-Succotash is a traditional American dish, made from corn and beans — local mainstays of the Native American diet.
+Succotash is a traditional dish, made from corn and beans — local mainstays of the Native American diet.
 Its Narragansett Indian name, msickquatash, means "boiled whole kernels of corn."
-This updated version, served either as a side salad or center plate in a meatless meal, is prepared with edamame and corn which provide all the essential amino acids (building blocks of protein) your body needs.
+This modified version, served either as a side salad or center plate in a meatless meal, is prepared with edamame and corn which provide all the essential amino acids (building blocks of protein) your body needs.

 2 tablespoons balsamic vinegar

 2 tablespoons cider vinegar

 ½ teaspoon onion powder

 1½ cups cooked edamame (shelled fresh or frozen soybeans)